 Avoid Awkward Silences

 Almost nothing kills a conversation quicker than dead air.
 Awkward silences happen for a wide variety of reasons.
-Whether they arise because you ask the wrong questions, because your conversation partner wasn’t paying attention, or because both parties simply can’t think of anything to say, awkward silences make people feel uncomfortable which discourages them from being open and sociable.
+Whether they arise because you ask the wrong questions.
+Or, because your conversation partner wasn’t paying attention.
+Or, because both parties simply can’t think of anything to say.
+Awkward silences make people feel uncomfortable.
+This discourages them from being open and sociable.
 And while everyone is bound to experience awkward silences and pauses eventually, there are ways to reduce their frequency.

 How To Carry On A Conversation Without Small Talk

-For instance, one great way to keep a conversation flowing is to avoid bringing up more typical “small talk” topics at the beginning of the conversation.
+For instance, one great way to keep a conversation flowing is to avoid bringing typical “small talk” topics at the beginning of the conversation.
 These topics tend to be things about work, the weather, and current events.
-In many conversations, people expect to be asked what they do for a living, or what they think about the big movie that everyone went to see.
+In many conversations, people expect to be asked what they do for a living.
+Or, what they think about the big movie that everyone went to see.
 There’s nothing wrong with small-talk, but you should consider them to be your back-up topics, not your go-to starters.

-So next time you find yourself in conversation, hold off on asking someone about such commonplace topics until you sense a lull or an awkward silence creeping up on you.
-Then, you can avoid dead air without saying something ridiculous or being forced to come up with an original topic under pressure.
+So next time you find yourself in conversation, hold off on asking someone about such commonplace topics.
+Wait until you sense a lull or an awkward silence creeping up on you.
+Then, you can avoid dead air without saying something ridiculous.
+You can also avoid being forced to come up with an original topic under pressure.

 Ask The Right Questions

 Avoid asking yes/no questions at all costs.
-Such questions don’t encourage a person to elaborate or to share much about themselves (think of them as the dead-end streets of conversation-town).
+Such questions don’t encourage a person to elaborate or to share much about themselves.
+You can think of them as the dead-end streets of conversation-town.
 “How” and “why” questions are the best for getting people to talk freely and for learning the most you can about them.

 If a “how” or “why” question doesn’t seem natural, try a “what,” “where,” or a “who” one instead.
-Then, if you can, follow it up with one beginning with “how” or “why”; such follow-up questions are a great way to keep a conversation moving while showing someone that you are paying attention to what he or she is saying.
+Then, if you can, follow up with a “how” or “why” question.
+Such follow-up questions are a great way to keep a conversation moving.
+It also shows someone that you are paying attention to what he or she is saying.

-Also, try not to ask questions about subjects that are likely to make someone uncomfortable.
-If you’ve just met, or suspect that their views might differ from yours, don’t ask about religion, politics, or anything else “touchy”.
+Try not to ask questions about subjects that are likely to make someone uncomfortable.
+If you’ve just met, or suspect their views might differ from yours, pick topics carefully.
+For example, don’t ask about religion, politics, or anything else “touchy”.
 The last thing you want is for a conversation to end on a negative note.
 If people want to share that type of information, allow them to do so in their own time.
+Keep in mind some questions are best suited to ask a girl and some are better for guys.

 Neutral Questions